LIWKK/Hades/README.md

-# Hades (Source)
+# Hades (Anticheat)
 NOTE: I will work on this project in my spare time so don't expect this to be very active.
+This project will always be open-sourced.

 IMPORTANT: If you want to use any of the code from this plugin, please credit me and all of the contributors when publishing anything with our code.